Glossary

 Think, Feel, Act

-• Introduce your child to the concept of a “Guiding Voice”, the little voice inside them that helps them decide if a situation is safe or unsafe.
+• Introduce your child to the concept of a “Guiding Voice”, the voice inside you that tells you when you’re feeling excited, confused, nervous, or uncomfortable, and might be in an unsafe situation or need help.

 • Encourage your child to pay attention to what his or her Guiding Voice says in any situation.